go-hep/hep/README.md

 ## Contact

-If you need help with `go-hep` or want to contribute to `go-hep`, feel free to join the `go-hep` mailing list:
+If you need help with Go-HEP or want to contribute to Go-HEP, feel free to join the `go-hep` mailing list:

 - `go-hep@googlegroups.com`
 - https://groups.google.com/forum/#!forum/go-hep